 There is no one recipe for this liqueur.
-In Italy, each family makes it according to their family’s taste preference and then hands their well-protected version down through the generations.
-Here’s a home-made recipe from The Marvelous Misadventures of a Foodie, if you are so inclined to make it. 🙂
+In Italy, each family makes it according to their family's taste preference.
+Then hands their well-protected version down through the generations.
+Here's a home-made recipe from The Marvelous Misadventures of a Foodie, if you are so inclined to make it. 🙂

 Are you craving other lemon desserts?

 Lemon Limoncello Cake Loaf

 - 2 large eggs